ralismark/ralismark.github.io/_posts/2019-01-07-nice-01-knapsack.md

 layout: post
 title: A nice 0-1 knapsack variation solution
 tags: c-cpp informatics
+excerpt: Solving a "standard" problem in a very clean way
 ---

 The [knapsack problem][ksp] is a informatics problem to find the set of items whose total weight is under a given limit and whose total value is as high as possible.
 The 0-1 knapsack problem is a variation where there is only 1 of each item.
 A subcategory of this problem (I call it the allocation problem) is when the value is the weight i.e. the problem is to find the highest weight possible under a limit.
 It turns out that there's very simple way to solve this problem.